 An Assistant Coach may only 'assist' a Certified Coach and must keep a duty log of all coaching activities.
 However, in the event that a Certified Coach is unable to perform his/ her duties at a session for health or other reasons and the Assistant Coach is confident in his/ her abilities to Coach, the Assistant Coach may become the Acting Coach to ensure continuity of the session.
 In such circumstances, the Acting Coach will perform the duties under the supervision of the AMA National Coach, which holds nationally recognised certificate qualifications in driving and riding instruction, training and assessment and work health and safety.

 Once the Assistant Coach has successfully completed the AIS CCGP online course and has logged a nominal amount of endorsed hours by the Supervising Coach, the AMA National Coach will verify the endorsement and upon approval, the Assistant Coach may apply for an AMA Coach Level 1 ertification.

 Level 1 Club/Regional Coach

-If you already have previous or existing coaching qualifications with MA, CAMS or other national endorsement, the AMA will recognise those qualifications as sufficient and the coach may immediately apply for an AMA Coach Level 1 Accreditation.
+If you already have a previous or existing coaching endorsement with another national association, and have appropriate driver/ rider trainer experience, the AMA will recognise those qualifications as sufficient and the coach may immediately apply for an AMA Coach Level 1 Certification.

 During your time as a Level 1 Coach, you should am to develop Intermediate Coaching General Principles, which is part of the requirement to advance as a Level 2 State/ National Coach.
 To register Please complete the Level 2 Coaching Course - Expression of Interest form.